Tears and Laughter, Storms and Waves

 Posted On March 26, 2021

 Happy Friday!
 It’s time for another Seven Quick Takes with my friend Kelly.
-This week has been full to overflowing!
+This week has been filled to overflowing!

 I missed doing last week’s quick takes because I ran away from home with my friends.
 Before running away, we had a photoshoot, filled with both tears and laughter, and laughing to the point of tears.

 We traveled to Louisiana for a one-day Ladies’ Retreat.
-I wrote a little about that on our Wavemaker website.
 Again, we cried a little and laughed a lot.
 Most importantly though, we prayed together, worshiped together, and made plans for our ministry together.
 God is doing amazing things and we are humbled to be His vessels.